devanshubisht/tp/docs/UserGuide.md

 >:information_source: Note: When creating students, you must always include their name (`n/`), email (`e/`) and performance tag (`t/`).

+Upon successfully executing the above commands, your application should now look like this:

 ![Filled CS1101S](images/tutorial/course_students.png)

 [_Back to Top_](#table-of-contents)